AustinTSchaffer/Notebook/Papers/Towards Modern Development of Cloud Applications.md

 - defining hard network boundaries between applications almost always means you'll end up underutilizing application hosts
 - delegating the boundary between method calls and RPCs to an automated framework
-- if you can guarantee that different versions of a single application NEVER interact, you can send raw structs over the wire. no need for intermediate data formats, nor serialization / deserialization
+- if you can guarantee that different versions of a single application NEVER interact, you can send raw structs over the wire. no need for intermediate data formats, nor serialization / deserialization.
+	- Jack made the point that the endianness of different hosts could differ.
+The runtime could be aware of that and could translate the structs prior to sending (if necessary).
+Still, there would be no need to serialize the data to protobuf/json

 interestingly, the model proposed in the paper doesn't support streaming methods, makes little/no mention of async pub/sub, and prioritizes regular params/return methods. its reference implementation is Go, but channels aren't supported